lunarsoap5/decompimizer/README.md

   ```
   pip install "gclib[speedups] @ git+https://github.com/LagoLunatic/gclib.git"
   ```

-- For non-x86(_64) platforms: Install wine from your package manager.
+- For non-x86(\_64) platforms: Install wine from your package manager.
-  - For x86(_64), [wibo](https://github.com/decompals/wibo), a minimal 32-bit Windows binary wrapper, will be automatically downloaded and used.
+  - For x86(\_64), [wibo](https://github.com/decompals/wibo), a minimal 32-bit Windows binary wrapper, will be automatically downloaded and used.

+- Install the latest version of [.NET](https://dotnet.microsoft.com/en-us/download)

 ## Building